| | | | | | |

 Lemon Juice/Zest: I recommend using fresh lemons for the lemon juice and zest for the best flavor.

 Gluten-Free All-Purpose Flour: I recommend using a good-quality gluten-free all-purpose flour blend that includes lighter flours/starches (such as rice flour, tapioca starch, potato starch or corn starch) to ensure a lighter final texture.
-I do NOT recommend using a gluten-free flour blend that using heavier flours (such as garbanzo bean flour) as that will result in a denser texture.
+I do NOT recommend using a gluten-free flour mixture that is made up of heavier flours (such as garbanzo bean flour) as that will result in a denser texture.

 Xanthan Gum: Xanthan gum is the replacement for gluten in gluten-free flours, and helps to better bind the ingredients together.
 If your gluten-free flour blend does not already include xanthan gum, make sure you include it.